cmariod/TT2RaidHelperBB/readme.md

 ## Setup and Titan Strategy

-First you'll need to execute `.loadraiddata` to uh load raid data.
+First you'll need to execute `.loadraiddata` to uh load raid data. and then execute `.raidconfig` once, read the help and see if you want to change any config.

 Set up a new hidden/dummy channel to subscribe to GH weekly seed.
 Whenever you want to switch seed, go to this channel and copy the message link and run `.seed <message-link-here>`.